bunsenstraat/remix-learneth-plugin/docs/_build/html/_sources/setting_up_your_repository.md.txt

 ## Sorting steps

+There are two ways of doing this.
-Steps are sorted alphabetically according to the name of the directory.
+Default behavior: Steps are sorted alphabetically according to the name of the directory.
 So it's best to precede each step name by a number.
+If you have steps defined in your config.yml those will be used and directories will be ignored.
 ## Step description

 When you open a step, you see a text describing what to do or learn.